 Looking for the best flushing toilet?
-Me, Bob Peterson, and my local plumbing experts have compiled a list of the best flushing toilets on the 2021’s market right now.
+Me, Bob Peterson, and my local plumbing experts have compiled a list of the best flushing toilets in the market right now.
 These toilets not only look good in the bathroom, but are also very easy to use, comfortable to sit on, help save water, and above all… have the power to flush large stools with ease.

 Best Pressure Assist Toilet

 The Kohler K35050 Wellworth Classic is our favorite pressure-assist flushing toilet.
 The toilet works on Kohler’s advanced pressure-assisted flushing technology called the Class Five®.
 It works outstandingly for a 1.4 GPF unit, swallowing large stools in just a single flush.

 In addition to its excellent flushing mechanism, Kohler’s Wellworth Classic incorporates a complementary elongated bowl shape to deliver convenience and compliment any bathroom theme.
 The degree of comfort is further optimized by granting it an optimal 17-inches seating height for easy getting on and off the toilet without excessive bending.
 The item is sold in four distinct colors: black, white, almond, and biscuit.

 The Toto CST243 is a modern two-piece circular-styled toilet.
 It is by far one of the cheapest toilets that you can get at the moment, while also enjoying decent flushing quality.
 It has a wide and chair-heightened seat, thus offering accessibility and decent seating for obese people.
 It uses only 1.28 gallons of water per flush.
 This makes it a perfect option for budget-oriented homeowners who want full flushing efficiency, while still saving money on their water bills in the process.